5 Disturbing Unsolved Mysteries In West Virginia That Will Leave You Baffled

 Mysteries are fun to think about when they’re on TV and in books, but they’re a little darker and more tragic when they’re in your home state and home town.
-Here are five of West Virginia’s disturbing unsolved mysteries.
+Unfortunately, every state in the U.S. has its fair share of alarming news and tragic local legends.
+You may even be able to identify your own town in this lore.
+Here are five of

 1. The murder of Sister Roberta Elam